PythonTheSnake/mailer/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the GPL v3 license.
 Check `license` for more information.